henryroyal/todo/README.md

-# #TODO
+# #todo

 #todo is a web application that allows users to manage sets of tasks called boards,
 and collaborate with other users on boards.
-It has a full-text search feature to help users easily find their tasks. #todo is built with [Flask](https://flask.palletsprojects.com) and [SQLite](https://www.sqlite.org/index.html), using SQL directly.
+It has a full-text search feature to help users easily find their tasks.

+#todo is built with [Flask](https://flask.palletsprojects.com)
+and [SQLite](https://www.sqlite.org/index.html), using SQL directly.
 The interface uses jinja2 templating and minimal Javascript, except for vendored packages from [mermaid.js](https://mermaid.js.org/) and [pico.css](https://picocss.com/).
 It is packaged as a container, using uWSGI as the HTTP gateway.

-#todo tries to be easily testable, low maintenance, and easy to operate.
+#todo tries to be easily testable, low maintenance, easy to operate, and also useful.

 ## Features